 Payment is due based on the payment plan specified on the sponsor/program agreement.
 Fees for child care including summer camp are the same every payment cycle regardless of days missed due to illness or holidays.
 For services billed twice a month (1st and 15th) a \$10.00 late fee will be assessed on the 6th business day of each missed payment cycle.
-For regularly scheduled activities billed monthly, a late payment of \$20.00 will be assessed on the 6th business day after the 1st of the month billing.
-Full payment (to include late fees) must be received by the last working day of the month or services will be suspended until full payment is received unless a financial hardship waiver has been initiated.
+Full payment (to include late fees) must be received by the last working day of the month or services will be suspended until full payment is received unless a financial hardship waiver has been approved by the Garrison Commander.
 Families risk losing their child care space on the last working day of the month when full fee payment is not received.